Bitcoin-Calendar/calendar-bot/README.md

     ```

 5.  **Running Test Instances Manually**:
-    To test your setup without posting to your main Nostr accounts, you can run the test services defined in `docker-compose.yml` (e.g., `nostr-bot-en-test`, `nostr-bot-ru-test`).
-These use specific test keys from your `.env` file and are configured for the respective language.
+    To test your setup without posting to your main Nostr accounts, you can run the test service defined in `docker-compose.yml` (`nostr-bot-en-test`).
+This uses a specific test key from your `.env` file.
 For detailed commands, please see the [Running Test Instances section in our Usage Guide](docs/USAGE.md#running-test-instances).
     Example:
     ```bash
     docker-compose run --rm nostr-bot-en-test
-    docker-compose run --rm nostr-bot-ru-test
     ```

 6.  **Set up Cron Jobs for Production Bots**:
-    The production bots (`nostr-bot-en`, `nostr-bot-ru`) are designed for scheduled runs using your system's cron.
-Each service is pre-configured in `docker-compose.yml` to run for a specific language.
+    The production bot (`nostr-bot-en`) is designed for scheduled runs using your system's cron.
+The service is pre-configured in `docker-compose.yml`.
 For detailed instructions on setting up cron jobs with `docker-compose`, please refer to the [Automated Operation section in our Usage Guide](docs/USAGE.md#automated-operation).

 7.  **Viewing Logs**:
     The bot generates log files for its operations.
 For test runs, output is also sent to the console by default.
 Detailed information on log file locations and rotation can be found in the [Log Files section of our Usage Guide](docs/USAGE.md#log-files).